Jon-Webb-79/cobralib/docs/sphinx/source/io.rst

 YAML Files
 ==========
-The following functions are wrappers arund pyyaml and can be used to read from and write to yaml files
+The following functions are wrappers are in essence created as a wrapper around the PyYaml package and can be used to read from and write to yaml files.
+The total functionality enabled by these function can be explored in the `PyYaml <https://pyyaml.org/wiki/PyYAMLDocumentation>`_ documentation.

 .. autofunction:: cobralib.io.read_yaml_file